p0lygun/wallpaper-engine/README.md

 # Currently Windows Only

-wallpaper-engine set your pygame output as your wallapaper to run `python runner.py`
+wallpaper-engine set your pygame output as your wallapaper to run `poetry run python -m wallpaper_engine`

 Valid name for a wallpaper is the same name as the name of the script in wallpaper directory